Symplectic rational homology ball fillings of Seifert fibered spaces: Seifert fibered structures on

-\begin{lemma} The symplectic rational homology ball constructed in Lemma~\ref{cable} can also be obtained by attaching a round $1$-handle to $(S^1\times S^2)\cup L(m^2,mh-1)$ along a torus knot in $S^1\times S^2$ and a Legendrian realization of the core of a Heegaard torus in $L(m^2,mh-1)$. \end{lemma} \begin{proof} Using the notation form the discussion above we can think of $L'$ as a Legendrian realization of the core of $L(m^2,mh-1)=\partial B_{m,h}$.
-If we take the Legendrian torus knot in $S^1\times S^2=\partial (S^1\times D^3)$ from the proof of Lemma~\ref{cable}, then the discussion above shows that the new symplectic $4$-manifold $X$ has boundary obtained by doing Legendrian surgery to the $(m,-h)$-cable of the torus knot.
+\begin{proof} Using the notation from the discussion above we can think of $L'$ as a Legendrian realization of the core of a Heegard torus in $L(m^2,mh-1)=\partial B_{m,h}$.
+If we take the Legendrian torus knot in $S^1\times S^2=\partial (S^1\times D^3)$ from the proof of Lemma~\ref{cable}, then the discussion above shows that the new symplectic $4$-manifold $X$, obtained by adding a Weinstein round $1$-handle to $B_{m,h} \cup S^1\times D^3$, has boundary obtained by doing Legendrian surgery to the $(m,-h)$-cable of the torus knot.
 Moreover, recall a round $1$-handle is a union of a $1$-handle and a $2$-handle.
 The $2$-handle will cancel the $1$-handle in $B_{m,h}$ and the $1$-handle can be canceled against the $0$-handles in $B_{m,h}$.
-Thus all that is left of $B_{m,h}$ is its $2$-handle which will now be attached to the cable of the torus knot.
-Thus $X$ is the same manifold constructed in Lemma~\ref{cable}. \end{proof}
+Thus all that is left of $B_{m,h}$ is its $2$-handle which will now be attached to the $(m,-h)$-cable of the torus knot.
+Thus $X$ is the same symplectic rational homology ball constructed in Lemma~\ref{cable}. \end{proof}

 We illustrate the previous proof in an example.
-In Figure~\ref{fig:extorussurgery} the left three black curves describe $S^1\times S^2$ and according to Lemma~\ref{sfsons1s2} the red curve (if you ignore the right two black curves) is a $(3,-2)$-torus knot.
+In Figure~\ref{fig:extorussurgery} the left three black curves describe $S^1\times S^2$ with $r=3$, and according to Lemma~\ref{sfsons1s2} the red curve (if you ignore the right two black curves) is a $(3,-2)$-torus knot.

-The right two black curves describe a lens space $L(9,2)$.
-Combining the left black curves with the right black curves using the red curve is the result of a round $1$-handle attached to the $(3, -2)$-torus knot in $S^1\times S^2$ and the core of a Heegaard torus for $L(9,2)$.
+The right two black curves describe a lens space $L(9,5)$.
+Combining the left black curves with the right black curves using the red curve is the result of a round $1$-handle attached to the $(3, -2)$-torus knot in $S^1\times S^2$ and the core of a Heegaard torus for $L(9,5)$.
 We easily see this is the Seifert fibered space $Y\left(-1;\frac 13,\frac 23,\frac 9{31}\right)$.

 To see the symplectic rational homology ball filling of $Y\left(-1;\frac 13,\frac 23,\frac 9{31}\right)$ we first consider Figure~\ref{fig:pieces}.